2020 Montana elections: President

+Congress

+Senate

+Incumbent Republican Steve Daines won re-election.

+House of Representatives

+Incumbent Republican Greg Gianforte was elected in 2018 with 50.9% of the vote.
+Gianforte announced he would not seek re-election, instead successfully ran for governor.
+In the general election, Republican state auditor Matt Rosendale defeated former Democratic state representative Kathleen Williams.

 Governor

-Secretary of State
+Secretary of state

 Incumbent Republican Montana Secretary of State Corey Stapleton was elected in 2016 with 55.5% of the vote.
 Stapleton has announced he would not seek re-election, instead running for the open U.S. House seat in Montana.